-C. Keeping/harboring unlicensed dogs.
-It shall be unlawful for any person to keep any dog that has not been licensed or for this person to fail to produce proof that the animal is currently licensed as required by this Section when requested by an Animal Control Officer or Law Enforcement Officer.
+4. It shall be unlawful for any person to keep or harbor any dog that has not been licensed, or for any person to fail to produce proof that the animal is currently licensed as required by this Section, when requested by an animal control officer.

-D. Dog license tag not transferable.
-It is unlawful for any person to affix to the collar, or harness of any dog, or permit to remain affixed, a dog license tag for any other dog or to display such a tag to an Animal Control Officer or Law Enforcement Officer.
+5. Dog license tag not transferable.
+It is unlawful for any person to affix to the collar, or harness of any dog, or permit to remain affixed, a dog license tag for any other dog or to display such a tag to an animal control officer.